openbrewerydb/openbrewerydb/README.md

 Hooray!
 Once the peer reviewer approves, the pull request will be approved and the data will be merged into the master data set.

-TODO: Automate the update.
+TODO: Automate the API database update pipeline.
 In the meantime, this will happen manually.
 Thank you for your patience. 😊

 ## Feedback

-Any feedback, please email me at chris@openbrewerydb.org.
-Thanks!
+Any feedback, please [email me](mailto:chris@openbrewerydb.org).
+Cheers! 🍻